voxpupuli/puppet-ghost/README.md

 $group  = 'ghost',
 $home   = "/home/ghost/${title}",           # Root of Ghost instance (will be created if itdoesnot already exist)
 $source = 'https://ghost.org/zip/ghost-latest.zip', # Source for ghost distribution
-# The npm registry on some distributions needs to be set
-$manage_npm_registry = true,                          # Whether or not to attempt to set thenpmregistry (often needed)
-$npm_registry        = 'https://registry.npmjs.org/', # User's npm registry
 $use_supervisor = true, # User supervisor module to setup service for blog
 $autorestart    = true, # Restart on crash
 $stdout_logfile = "/var/log/ghost_${title}.log",
 $stderr_logfile = "/var/log/ghost_${title}_err.log",
 $manage_config = true, # Manage Ghost's config.js
 $url    = 'https://my-ghost-blog.com', # Required URL of blog
-$socket = true,                        # Set to false to use host and port
 $host   = '127.0.0.1',                 # Host to listen on if not using socket
 $port   = '2368',                      # Port of host to listen on
+$socket = false,                       # Set to false to use host and port
 $transport    = '', # Mail transport
 $fromaddress  = '', # Mail from address
 $mail_options = {}, # Hash for mail options